danielvaughn/textmate-grammar-grammar/README.md

 Building a syntax highlighter for VSCode can be kind of annoying.
 To make it easier to understand the root groups and the scopes they create, I've created a grammar that lists out each scope as a language literal.

+This is intended to be used while creating either a syntax highlighter or a theme.
+Really handy for previewing.

 ## Example

 Rendered using the Abyss theme.